 Her business partner, Claire Pijoulat, adds that bistro chairs are always comfortable and usually can be “efficiently stored in stacks”.
 This is why bistro chairs are so perfect for hosting parties in the backyard, especially if it’s something you do regularly.
 They’re made to save space and store without a fuss.

-Look around for a bistro chair you really like and then go in for maybe five of them.
-They’re so easy to move, store and use that over the years, they’re bound to come in handy countless times.
+Look around for a bistro chair you really like and then go in for maybe five of them, depending on how much space you have.
+They’re so easy to move, store and use that over the years, they’re bound to come in handy countless times!

 If you don’t have the room to set up huge outdoor couches with chaise lounges and matching end tables, you’ll have to find another way to create places for friends to sit and talk comfortably.
 Chances are, too, that it would be nice to be able to fold and tuck away whatever you’re not using at a given moment.
 And again, versatility is key–a heavy or awkward table, however small, is not for a small patio unless it’s at least a semi-permanent fixture.